Who Will Care For My Pets When I Die?

 Cat litter and dog food aren’t cheap.
 If you’ve ever spent more than twenty dollars on a bag of sand for your cat’s toilet, you know the irritation of realizing you’ve paid for … just that.

-If you want your guardian to pay for special food or high-end litter crystals, the least you can do is leave them some funds to help with the costs associated with pet care in their new home.
+If you want your guardian to pay for special food or high-end litter crystals, the least you can do is leave them some funds to help with the costs associated with a specific level of pet care.

 Routine vet check-ups